hannousse/Semantic-Scholar-Evaluation/README.md

 3. Metadata.bib: includes the metadata of all the included papers in the selected studies (Stduies.bib)

 ## scripts:
-This folder includes python scripts used for the automatic elaboratio n of the project:
+This folder includes python scripts used for the automatic elaboration of the project:

-1. bibtexloader.py: enabels loading bibtex files adn get needed information to be searched in the S2 dump
+1. bibtexloader.py: enabels loading bibtex files and get needed information to be searched in the S2 dump
 2. onto_handler.py: enabels cleaning cso.owl and tronsform it into appropriate json file
 3. locate_papers_in_corpus.py: implement the preliminary searches where papers are located in the corpus
 4. semantic_scholar_search.py: implement function to search in corpus within provided queries; it also imlement the snowballing process